nicklauri/aden/README.md

 ### Problems:
  - System will crash if the request file is too big (`Accept-Ranges` has not implemented yet).
+ - All methods and headers are unsupported :( I'm working on it.
+ - Codes seem bad, I'll split to new request/error handling.

 ### Solved:
  - Auto abort if size of request (header+content) equals to 1000 bytes. (yay!)